D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 Loved Swift in the Georgia backfield last year, but Holyfield has been the dude this year.
 Very good vision, balance and burst.

-Regardless of who the No. 1 back is, the Bulldogs have a special running back combination, much like they did last year with Nick Chubb and Sony Michel.

-Swift and Holyfield may not quite be at the same level, but they aren't far off, and that suggests Georgia must ride them hard down the stretch.
+Regardless of who the No. 1 back is, the Bulldogs have a special combination, much like they did last year with Nick Chubb and Sony Michel.
+Swift and Holyfield may not be at the same level, but they aren't far off, and that suggests Georgia must ride them hard down the stretch.

 Chubb and Michel were key in getting Georgia to the College Football Playoff National Championship Game last season, and they nearly helped the Bulldogs knock off Alabama.